National Industrial Capital Allocation 2026

 3PL platform risk: Amazon Supply Chain Services creates a new demand-quality caveat.
 3PLs have been an important leasing support during the current cycle, but a large platform opening excess logistics capacity to outside shippers could pressure smaller 3PLs or change how much space they lease directly.
 Do not underwrite this as an immediate demand collapse; use it as a tenant-concentration and rollover-risk screen.
 See Source: Amazon's New Logistics Service Puts Warehouses' Fastest-Growing Customers In The Crosshairs.

 Data center competition for prime sites: Link Logistics confirmed that well-located, powered industrial sites are being pulled toward data center development, not spec warehouse use.
-The practical consequence is that the oversupply correction is working against a shrinking pool of best-quality sites, which will make the recovery in modern spec-grade industrial faster and tighter than headline vacancy implies.
+The practical consequence is that the oversupply correction is working against a shrinking pool of best-quality sites, which may tighten the best modern spec-grade nodes faster than headline vacancy implies where tenant demand is also preserved.
 Powered Land and Grid Advantage belongs in the site-selection screen even for nominally industrial acquisitions, because power queue position can now determine whether land is priced as logistics, data-center optionality, or industrial support.

 Market Tier Framework